minecraft-access/minecraft-access/docs/content/setup/basic.md

 ### Download the Launcher

-> you can use the launcher to choose which version of Minecraft you want to run
+> You can use the launcher to choose which version of Minecraft you want to run
 > or to modify the game launch configuration.
 > There are many kinds of launchers,
 > anyone can write their own launcher to provide a customized Minecraft game launching experience.